cjtapper/cjtapper.github.io/content/pages/index.md

 I live in Canberra, Australia with my wife and dog.

 By day, I'm co-founder & software consultant at [O(1)](https://0of1.com).
-We provide technical guidance and engineering resources to early stage startups to help bring their ideas to fruition.
+We provide product & technical guidance and engineering resources to early stage startups to help bring their ideas to fruition.

 Outside of work, I’m interested in cooking, coffee, reading sci-fi & fantasy, and self-sufficiency.